aljosephson/AREC-596-Spring2024/README.md

 ## Code

+Sample code for R and Stata are available in the subfolder "Code".

 ## Recommended GitHub Skills

 There are a number of excellent resources available on the Git and GitHub learning resources: https://docs.github.com/en/get-started/quickstart/git-and-github-learning-resources.